PJO2/gandi-dyndns/README.md

 ## Quick Start :
-edit the shell and replace :
+1. edit the script and replace :
   - [x] the api key
   - [x] the domain you want to use
   - [x] the cname on which you want to apply dyndns
+1. make the script executable
+  chmod +x gandi-dyndns.sh
+1. install the script into the crontab crontab -e
+   0,15,30,45 * * * * ./gandi-dyndns.sh > /dev/null 2> /dev/null

 ## How it works :